ayannafees/Covid-19-Tracker/README.md

 - Explore the visual representation of worldwide cases using a bar chart.

 - Click on the info-boxes to change the data of map and bar graph according to three categories: Active, Recovered and Deaths

+- The app is fully responsive, adapting seamlessly to different mobile screens and devices for optimal user experience.

 ### Dependencies